smeghen/shannongaelslgfa/README.md

 ## Shannon Gaels LGFA
 ![Mulit Device Mockup](assets/images/mockup-image.png "Multi Device mockup")

 I decided to create a site for the Shannon Gaels Ladies Gaelic Football Club based on the fact that they currently don’t have a website and being involved in coaching one of the underage teams, I thought it would be a great opportunity to provide more information and hopefully inspire new members to join.
 In the future I hope to add more features to the site that will benefit both the club and members.

+ The live website can be found here: https://smeghen.github.io/shannongaelslgfa/

 ---
 ### User Experience (UX)